-The increased inflammation caused by lack of sleep can increase the breakdown of hyaluronic acid.
+The increased inflammation caused by a lack of sleep can increase the breakdown of hyaluronic acid.
 This substance is important for giving skin bounce, glow, and translucency.

-Darkened under eye circles and under eye puffiness can occur due to lack of sleep.
+Darkened under-eye circles and under-eye puffiness can occur due to lack of sleep.
 This is because insufficient sleep contributes to poor water balance in the body.
 The excess water that the body processes and removes may not be removed efficiently when you are not sleeping enough.

 What you eat and how you eat can show on the outside via your skin.
 If your diet is largely processed foods, sugars, simple carbohydrates, and trans fats, your skin can be affected.
 You may notice dryness, puffiness, premature aging (with a long-term bad diet) and clogged pores.